Hazelfire/thesis/index.md

 Finally, the fourth source of viscosity is clunky syntax, such as the need to explain selections to the theorem prover.
-Selections are a common issue where you need to describe the part of the goal that you want to rewrite.
+Selections are a common issue when describing the part of the goal that the user wants to rewrite.
 This part might be complicated, but has to be represented textually.
 This has served as a challenge for ITP designers.
 Selections using patterns has been implemented in Matita [@zacchiroli_user_2007; @asperti_user_2007] to address this pain